-Cause: Both MCOs indicated there were logic issues in their claims/encounter systems that caused the errors.
+Cause: The MCO indicated there was a logic issues in their claims/encounter systems that caused the errors.

 Effect: Inability to reconcile encounters to supporting documentation may indicate risks of accuracy of encounter submissions which effects the Department's ability to rely on the data for rate setting and other analytical purposes.